 Note that the $OCI_IMAGE_REFERENCE is shared between the ConfigServer and the Vespa Application Pods.

-Apply the VespaSet resource to the Kubernetes Cluster.
-The operator will automatically detect the VespaSet and create a quorum of
+Once the VespaSet is applied, the operator will automatically detect the newly applied VespaSet and create a quorum of

 ConfigServers.